autowarefoundation/autoware-documentation/docs/contributing/index.md

 - Fixing warnings detected by compilers or analysis tools
 - Making small changes to a single package

-If your pull request is a large change such as
+If your pull request is a large change, discuss with the maintainers before submission.

-- Adding a new feature to Autoware
-- Adding a new page to the documentation

-discuss with the maintainers before submission.
 Doing so ensures that the proposed change is in line with Autoware's design philosophy and current development plans.
 If you're not sure where to have that conversation, then [create a new Q&A discussion](https://github.com/autowarefoundation/autoware/discussions/new?category=q-a).

+Examples of large changes include:
+- Adding a new feature to Autoware
+- Adding a new documentation page or section

 For more information on how to submit a good pull request, have a read of our [pull request guidelines](pull-request-guidelines/index.md) and don't forget to review the required [license notations](license.md)!